adamatasi/IoT_Scanner/README.md

 13- THE NATIONAL VULNERABILITY DATABASE contains a list of all CVEs.
 Each CVE includes Details/Description, Severity, Solutions, and more.

-14- You can follow the solutions to secure that device.
+14- You can follow the solutions to secure that device